Npizza/Awesome-Crypto-Reshearch/README.md

 - [cosmos.network](https://cosmos.network/developers)Cosmos is a decentralized network of independent parallel blockchains, each powered by BFT consensus algorithms like Tendermint consensus.

+- [Vocado Vertures](https://vocadoventures.com/) Innovators that thelp with funding, recruting and more.

 ## Network analysis tools

 -[santiment.net](https://santiment.net/sangraphs/) Network monitoring and more about network analysis